 Remove the cause (if possible).
 For example, as long as it doesn’t put the person in further danger, you could try to remove the stinger from the skin after a bee sting.

-If their symptoms don’t improve after 5 to 15 minutes, give another adrenaline auto-injection.
+Give another adrenaline auto-injection if their symptoms don’t improve after 5 to 15 minutes.

 Start CPR if it’s needed.
 If the person’s breathing or heart stops, immediately start CPR until help arrives.